Required Minimum Distribution

 A Tax-Efficient Strategy For Charitable Giving

-Upon turning 72, traditional IRA account holders must take an annual required minimum distribution (RMD).
-If you don’t need the income – and don’t want the tax liability – you can make a qualified charitable distribution (QCD) instead.
+Upon turning 73, traditional IRA account holders must take an annual required minimum distribution (RMD).
+If you don’t need the income — and don’t want the tax liability — you can make a qualified charitable distribution (QCD) instead.
+And you don’t have to wait until age 73 to get started!
+You can start a QCD strategy at age 70 ½.

 How to Use Your RMD as a QCD